XoopsDocs/mytabs-tutorial/book/2administration.md

 Trabis came with the brilliant idea to use the blocks the same way as we would use Lego blocks, where we can place various blocks inside a container, and then manage this container separately, regardless of what's inside of it.

-The contain for all blocks was a Tab.
+The container for all the blocks is a Tab.

 And going up to the next level, we could use Page as container for various Tabs.